FikraDev/Awesome-Caribbean-IT-Professionals/README.md

 <img src="islands.jpg" width="650" height="500">

-# Awesome-Caribbean-Developers
+# Awesome-Caribbean-IT-Professionals
-A curated list of amazing software developer/engineers from the islands or with Caribbean heritage.
+A curated list of amazing software developer/engineers/IT Professionals from the islands or with Caribbean heritage.

 The Caribbean islands is home to and have produced a lot of talent in software, web, cloud development and tech overall.

-Awesome Caribbean Developers is a curated list of Caribbean developers or developers of Caribbean descent.
 The list is divided into categories and more can be added.
 Contributors are guided to add an individual's name and a link to their github page or personal site.

 # Software Engineers